Anxiety And A Constant Lump in the Throat Feeling

 This anxiety lump feeling can occur rarely, frequently, or persist indefinitely.
-For example, you may feel a lump in the throat sensation once and a while and not that often, feel it off and on fairly regularly, or have it all the time.
+For example, you may feel a lump in the throat sensation once in a while and not that often, feel it off and on fairly regularly, or have it all the time.

 This feeling may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.

 This feeling can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur "out of the blue" and for no apparent reason.

 This feeling can range in intensity from barely noticeable, to moderate, to severe.
 It can also come in waves where it’s strong one moment and barely noticeable the next.

 This feeling can change from day to day, and/or from moment to moment.